https://version.aalto.fi is a Gitlab installation for the Aalto

 For outside/public sharing read-only, you can make repositories public.

 If you need to share with an outside collaborator, this is supported.
 These outside partners can access repositories shared with them, but not make new ones.
 They will get a special gitlab username/password, and should use that with the normal gitlab login boxes.
-To request an collaborator account, their Aalto sponsor should go here to the request form (employees only).
+To request an collaborator account, their Aalto sponsor should go here to the request form (employees only, more info).
 (You can always set a repository as public, so anyone can clone.
 Another hackish method is to add ssh deploy keys (read-only or read-write) for outside collaborators, but this wouldn’t be recommended for serious cases.)

 For public projects where you want to build a community, you can also consider Github.
 There’s nothing wrong with having both sites for your group, just make sure people know about both.
 Gitlab can have public projects, and Github can also have group organizations.